 Guilford Wins ASEE's Theo C. Pilkington Awardkitter@virginia.edu

 The Biomedical Engineering Division of the American Society for Engineering Education has awarded University of Virginia School of Engineering faculty member William H. Guilford the Theo C. Pilkington Outstanding Educator Award.
-The purpose of the award is to recognize significant contributions to biomedical engineering education throughout the recipient’s career.
+The award was established to recognize people who have made significant contributions to biomedical engineering education throughout their careers.

-Guilford is an associate professor in the UVA Department of Biomedical Engineering and Assistant Dean for Undergraduate Education in the UVA School of Engineering.
+Guilford is an associate professor in the UVA Department of Biomedical Engineering and Associate Dean for Undergraduate Programs in the UVA School of Engineering and Applied Science.
 He is a past recipient of several major teaching awards at UVA, including the Alumni Association Distinguished Faculty Award, the University’s top award for teaching.

 Recently, Guilford was elected a Fellow of the American Institute for Medical and Biological Engineering for outstanding contributions to the discipline of engineering education, including advancements in the assessment and founding of novel educational programs.

 Guilford helped to conceive and launch the biomedical engineering major at UVA and served as BME Undergraduate Program Director from 2006-2018.
 He led the program through a significant growth phase and three ABET accreditation site visits.

 In 2010, Guilford brought the Beckman Scholars Program to UVA.
 The program is UVA’s largest scholarship for undergraduate research and has been renewed three times.
 He founded BME Clinical Scholars, a National Institutes of Health-funded clinical immersion program for BME students.